 Concrete Operational Stage

-At this time, elementary-age and preadolescent children demonstrate logical, concrete reasoning.
+At this time, elementary-age and preadolescent children -- ages 7 to 11 -- demonstrate logical, concrete reasoning.

-During this stage, however, most children still can't tackle a problem with several variables in a systematic way.
+During this stage, however, most children still can't think abstractly or hypothetically.

 Formal Operational Stage

-Adolescents who reach this fourth stage of intellectual development are able to logically use symbols related to abstract concepts, such as algebra and science.
+Adolescents who reach this fourth stage of intellectual development -- usually at age 11-plus -- are able to logically use symbols related to abstract concepts, such as algebra and science.
 They can think about multiple variables in systematic ways, formulate hypotheses, and consider possibilities.
 They also can ponder abstract relationships and concepts such as justice.

 Although Piaget believed in lifelong intellectual development, he insisted that the formal operational stage is the final stage of cognitive development, and that continued intellectual development in adults depends on the accumulation of knowledge.